pen icon

 About Consultations

-Lots of organisations that influence our lives gather feedback from people before they make big decisions.
+Lots of organisations that influence our lives gather feedback from people before they make decisions.
 Sometimes they are required to do this by law.

 Your Voice Bucks